nicktehrany/website/website/content/IN4191 Notes/Lecture1.md

     - Data origin authentication: valid sender?
     - Entity authentication: authenticate each other for communication

-Kerkhoff's principle: The adversary knows all details about the crypto system except the private key.
+Kerckhoff's principle: The adversary knows all details about the crypto system except the private key.

 $Enc_k$: plaintext to ciphertext
 $Dec_k$: ciphertext to plaintext